fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 yarn upgrade <package…>
 yarn upgrade <package…>@^1.3.2

-// Update all packages with pending updates yarn upgrade-interactive
+// Review (in a nice UI) all packages with pending updates, with the option to upgrade them yarn upgrade-interactive
 ```